Donaldina Cameron: Early life (1869–1900)

 The youngest of seven children, Donaldina was born into a Scottish family that lived on a sheep farm in New Zealand.
 She moved with her family to California when she was three and a half.
-During her childhood, She had very little contact and experience with immigrant populations while living on a large sheep ranch in the San Gabriel Valley.
+During her childhood, she had very little contact and experience with immigrant populations while living on a large sheep ranch in the San Gabriel Valley.

 Family friend Evelyn Browne, the former president of the Occidental Board of Foreign Missions, took Cameron to the Presbyterian Home in San Francisco, in an effort to expose Donaldina to the world around her.
 At the home, Donaldina met Margaret Culbertson and, in 1895, she became a sewing teacher there.
 Culbertson and the Presbyterian Home acted as a place of refuge for women forced into sex slavery and freed indentured female Chinese servants, where they could be safe from the outside world and get an education.
 Together, Culbertson and Cameron worked to rescue Chinese immigrants until Culbertson's death in 1897.

 Background

 The Chinese Exclusion Act of 1882 was the first piece of federal immigrant legislation in the United States.
 It prohibited immigrants from any area considered "undesirable", which included most of Asia.
 It also barred Chinese women from entering the United States, unless they were already married to men in the United States.
-Originally passed to prohibit the sex trafficking of Asian women and an influx of Asian male laborers, it instead created a dangerous and illegal system where young women would present forged papers that said they were already members of Chinese families in the United States.
+Originally passed to prohibit the sex trafficking of East Asian women and an influx of East Asian male laborers, it instead created a dangerous and illegal system where young women would present forged papers that said they were already members of Chinese families in the United States.
 This phenomenon was dubbed the "paper daughters".
 The women, often referred to as mui tsais, were sold as domestic servants or forced prostitutes by the tongs (criminal societies).
 These women lived brutal lives, usually dying within five years.
 During this time San Francisco City Hall, run by Abe Ruef and Eugene Schmitz, took kickbacks from the tongs, resulting in very little government action against this problem.
-The Chinese Six Companies was a Chinese organization that attempted to stop the tongs, but eventually collapsed when the Chinese Tong (slavery leaders)infiltrated the organization.
+The Chinese Six Companies was a Chinese organization that attempted to stop the tongs, but eventually collapsed when the Chinese Tong (slavery leaders) infiltrated the organization.